Simiine/CI-Project-2/README.md

 ![colour palette](assets/images/colour-palette.png)

 ## Typography
-- 1 main font was used for the site
-- Font was sourced from Google Fonts
-- Font used Roboto, sans-serif
-- The font was chosen as it was simple and easy to read
+1 main font was used for the entire site.
+The font used was Roboto, sans-serif and it was sourced from Google fonts.
+The reason I chose this font was because of its simplistic look and because it was easy to read.
+I felt it fit the overall theme of the websites minimal clean look.

 ## Wireframe
 I designed wireframes for desktop and mobile viewing.
 The wireframes were simplistic to visualise how I wanted the questions to be displayed.
 I created wireframes for the game start page and questions page.